nguyentran0212/iegems-website/_posts/2024-10-16-review-Penon-Voltage.md

 ===

 Specs:
-- Impedance:
+- Impedance: 13 ohm
-- Sensitivity
+- Sensitivity: 106dB

 *How sensitive is Voltage?
-Does it get loud too easily or is it very difficult to drive?*
+Does it get loud too easily or is it very difficult to drive?* Voltage's sensitivity is somewhat in the middle.
+It does not pick up hissing noise from amplifier nor get loud too quickly.
+At the same time, it is not hard to drive.

-*How does Voltage sound with a portable DAC/amp or a small music player?*
+*How does Voltage sound with a portable DAC/amp or a small music player?* Voltage sounds surprisingly good with R3II, my primary setup for listening on the go.
+I don't feel that I lose significant sound quality with this pairing.

-*How does Voltage "scale" with stronger amplifier?*
+*How does Voltage "scale" with stronger amplifier?* Adding Topping G5 as a pure amplifier between Voltage and a good DAC, such as L&P W4, does improve the sense of scale of Voltage's representation noticeably.
+The soundstage feels more open, as if every element in the mix is more sharply defined and pushed further away from each other.
+From this perspective, I can say Voltage does "scale."

 _____